 Moses Malone is regarded as the greatest offensive rebounder of all time.
 The three time NBA Most Valuable Player who stood at 6'10" had a dad who was only 5'6".
 His mom stood at a mere 5'2".

 Only his hands seemed a result of that union for he had incredibly small hands for a man of 6'10".
 He could palm the ball but couldn't dunk and control the ball like even so many small guards.
 Because of this, Tom Nissalke, the Rockets' coach, gave him a series of hand-stretching exercises, like those for a pianist.
 The same medical anomaly that produced a 6′10″ child from a 5′2″ mother and 5′6″ father gave him his small hands and his teammate Rick Barry once joked that if his hands were proportionate to his body, the league would have to outlaw him.
 It was probably due to the fact that he had to work extra hard to overcome this limitation which ironically resulted in him being one of the game's best rebounder.

 He had reached his full height when he was 19 and was one of the most sought-after college basketball prospects in history.
 He became the first player to enter professional basketball directly from high school.

 6) Gheorghe Dumitru Mureșan

 Gheorghe Dumitru Mureșan is one of the two tallest players in NBA history.
 The other is Manute Bol and they both stood at 7'7".
-Mureșan is the tallest man in Romania and the second tallest person in the European Union after the death of Game of Thrones star, Neil Fingleton.
+Mureșan is the tallest man in Romania and is currently the tallest living person in the European Union after the death of Game of Thrones star, Neil Fingleton.
 Gheorghe did not get his height from his parents.
 His dad is 5'9" and his mom is 5'7".
 Manute Bol, on the other hand, came from a family of extraordinarily tall people.
 Bol's mom was 6'10", his dad was 6'8", and his sister was also 6'8".
 Manute's great-grandfather was even taller at 7'10".
 His ethnic group, the Dinka, and the Nilotic people of which they are a part, are among the taller populations of the world.